The children hear about this, and it's just going to ruin everything for them.

 John Kerry thinks he single-handedly can go over there and figure out the solution to this.

-Now he's against sending any more troops, he's against a military victory.
+Now, he's against sending any more troops.

-Um there are some liberals who think we deserve to lose, folks.
+There are some liberals who think we deserve to lose, folks.

-We are the big guilty majority of power in the world, and we steal and rob the world and the people of the world, and we pollute the world.
+We are the big, guilty majority of power in the world, and we steal and rob the world and the people of the world, and we pollute the world.

-We deserve to get a come up.
+We deserve to get a comeuppance.

 We deserve to lose.